What Should I Use For Inclusive Tax Computation?

 Manual Approach

-In the manual method, you choose the Inclusive option after gaining access to the calculated tax lines on a transaction.
-The item value and the computed tax amount are included in this action.
+In the manual method, first, you choose the Inclusive option after gaining access to the calculated tax lines on a transaction.
+Then, the action includes the item value and the computed tax amount.

 But there are two things that limit this option:

-• Users are granted access and editing privileges for the computed tax lines.
+• The system grants users access and editing privileges for the computed tax lines.

 Automatic Approach